pragusga25/midterm-gg/README.md

 ```

 The API server will start, and you can access the endpoints at `http://localhost:3000` (assuming the default port is used).

+## Deployment

+The project has been deployed and can be accessed at [https://api.tkp3.tech](https://api.tkp3.tech).